What is SIBO?

 Symptomatic Diagnosis

-Doctors can review your symptoms and make a diagnosis based on your clinical presentation
+Doctors can review your symptoms and make a diagnosis based on your clinical presentation.

 #KnowSIBO